univention/ucsschool-id-connector/docs/admin.rst

    LDAP is used because it is optimized for reading in a hierarchical structure.
    It shouldn't be accessed directly, instead UDM_ should be used.
    OpenLDAP can have plugins, notifier being one of them that is heavily used in UCS.
-   Upon changes in the LDAP directory the notifier triggers listeners locally and on remote systems.
+   Upon changes in the LDAP directory, the notifier triggers listeners locally and on remote systems.

    The listener service connects to all local or remote notifiers in the domain.